All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Clothing Damage: He shirt ends up getting burned off after Luffy hits him with a Red Hawk during his initial battle with the Supernovas.

 - Combining Mecha: Like Kidd's fruit, his can manipulate metal, though unlike Kid's magnetism, he can assimilate metal objects together to form a proper exoskeleton or even vehicles.
 Concept arts shows mechas and a submarine made from his powers.
 He can also use his power on other materials.

 - Combat Breakdown: Starts fighting as normal where none of the Eleven Supernovas could even scratch him.
 Then summons his mech which takes down everyone.
-He then goes "monster" by using the material around the island which forces Luffy, Smoker, Law, Hancock, and Crocodile to weaken enough for Luffy to finally break it apart.
-After a Pop Green Usopp had fired into it earlier activates and tears apart the inital mech he was using.
-He fights Luffy directly in a one on one with Haki-powered punches which ultimately leads to his defeat when Luffy turns out more tenacious then realizes.
+He then goes "monster" by using the material around the island which forces Luffy, Smoker, Law, Hancock, and Crocodile to weaken his monster form enough for Luffy to finally break it apart.
+After which a Pop Green Usopp had fired into it earlier activates and tears apart the initial mech he was using.
+He fights Luffy directly in a one on one slugfest with Haki-powered punches which ultimately leads to his defeat when Luffy turns out to be more tenacious than he realized.

-- Conflict Ball: His Evil Plan involves using the Raftel Eternal Log Pose as one, forcing pirates and Marines alike to fight against him and each other for the chance at obtaining it.
+- Conflict Ball: His plan involves using the Eternal Pose leading to Laugh Tale as one, forcing pirates and Marines alike to fight against him and each other for the chance at obtaining it.
 Bullet himself has no real interest in finding the One Piece.

 - Defeating the Undefeatable: He wishes to test his newfound might against a Buster Call to avenge how he was defeated by the tactic twenty-four years prior to the events of the movie.